 Chinese people grew up with the basic understanding of Chinese medicine and the type of conditions acupuncture is suitable for.
 In the west, acupuncture is often the last resort after exhausted every other therapies.
 However in recent years, public awareness on acupuncture in the UK has improved and more and more people start benefiting from this traditional therapy.

 There has been increasing number of studies on acupuncture to demonstrate it’s scientific relevance for clinical practice.
 Please read the research page for the latest developments on acupuncture.
 The National Health Service (NHS) uses acupuncture in many general practices, treatments, often provided by healthcare practiitoners who have completed a short crash course on dry needling (trigger point acupuncture).
 It is advisable to seek treatment from a traditional Chinese acupuncturist who is trained to use diagnostic methods based on Chinese medicine theories for the full benefit of this healing method.
 Click here to read more about my acupuncture training and experience.
+Please click here to find out more about me.

 Many people use acupuncture for help with specific symptoms or conditions.
 Others choose acupuncture as a preventive measure to strengthen their constitution or because they just feel generally unwell.